 It’s not about perfection!
 If the structure falls, talk to them about some reasons why that happened.
 I loved taking this moment to tell them that making mistakes is a part of the process.

 The best part is I didn’t have to babysit this too much.
 I was in the kitchen, yes, but I was making dinner.
 I was available for questions and guidance, but not to micromanage, making this an awesome activity for active kids while we’re cooking turkeys and pies in a few weeks.
 Assuming few rogue cranberries roll away, it’s not very messy at all.
 And you all know how much I love a mess-free activity.

 We’ve been trying to get our kids more involved with STEM activities, and I was pleasantly surprised to learn that we can take our kids to a nearby Sylvan for their EDGE program.
 These are hands-on, cutting edge classes for kids that focus on programs like Robotics, Engineering, Coding and Math.

-So if your kids enjoy this activity and you want them to continue learning STEM through more activities like this, check to see if there’s a Sylvan Learning EDGE program near you.
-Not only are they fun after school programs, but they’re also preparing kids for success in the global workforce down the road.
+If your kids enjoy this activity and you want them to continue learning STEM through more activities like this one, check to see if there’s a Sylvan Learning EDGE program near you.
+Not only are they fun after-school programs, but they’re also preparing kids for success in the global workforce down the road.